theborakompanioni/azure-docs.de-de/articles/sql-data-warehouse/sql-data-warehouse-get-started-create-support-ticket.md

 <properties
-   pageTitle="Gewusst wie: Erstellen eines Supporttickets für SQL Data Warehouse | Microsoft Azure" description="Sie erfahren, wie Sie in Azure SQL Data Warehouse ein Supportticket erstellen." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam"
+   pageTitle="How to create a support ticket for SQL Data Warehouse | Microsoft Azure" description="How to create a support ticket in Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam"